Structure and Timing

 - to specialise in overarching questions, for example, research on global migration;

-- to become part of a network of networks and to further specify your profile not at least with regard to future employment.
+- to become part of a network of networks and to further specify your profile with regard to future employment.

 Timing for 2018-20 Cohort (C8)